 Contents

 London Eye opened in 2000 to mark the millennium.
-The London Eye, the world's largest cantilevered Ferris wheel, was initially planned as a temporary attraction.
+The world's largest cantilevered Ferris wheel, it was initially planned as a temporary attraction.
 Its enduring popularity led to its continued presence.
 Explore fascinating facts about the London Eye's history and design.

-The London Eye, at 443 feet tall, is the world's fourth-largest Ferris wheel.
-The wheel's circumference is 1,392 feet, therefore it would be taller than the Shard if it were not a wheel.
-London is a fairly flat city and the London Eye is a prominent part of the city skyline.
+The London Eye, at 443 feet tall, is the fourth-largest Ferris wheel.
+The wheel's circumference is 1,392 feet, and it would be taller than the Shard if it were not a wheel.
+London is a fairly flat city and the London Eye is a prominent part of the skyline.

-The London Eye is one of the most popular paid tourist attractions in the United Kingdom, with over 3.5 million visitors per year.
-This puts the London Eye ahead of ancient global wonders such as Stonehenge and the Great Pyramids of Giza in terms of yearly tourist footfall.
+The London Eye is one of the most popular paid tourist attractions in the UK, with over 3.5 million visitors per year.
+This puts the London Eye ahead of ancient global wonders like Stonehenge and the Pyramids of Giza.

 London Eye Facts